data-edu/data-science-in-education/_book/05-foundational-skills_1.md

 # Getting Started with R and RStudio {#c05}

-## Chapter overview
+## Chapter Overview

-This chapter is designed to take you from installing R and RStudio all the way through the very basics of data loading and manipulation using the {tidyverse} [@R-tidyverse].
+This chapter is designed to take you from installing R and RStudio all the way through the very basics of data loading and manipulation using the {tidyverse} [@wickham2019].

 We will be covering the following topics in this chapter: